New multimedia play development:

 Starting December 2005, AlienNation Co. engages in a series of performance rehearsals involving video and digital imaging.

-The meetings are at AlienNation's new studio at Mother Dog, Houston.
+The meetings are at AlienNation's new temporary studio at Mother Dogs, Houston.
+In 2009 the studio moved to the Montrose

 telepresence dance and design research with ADaPT partners in Arizona, Michigan, Utah, Brasilia, Tokyo & Rome.